 - Can display multiple terminal emulators in one window.

-- The user can split QTerminal software window horizontally and vertically.
+- The user can split the QTerminal software window horizontally and vertically.

 Tilda is one of the best Linux Terminal Emulator available out there.
 This beautiful piece of software is lightweight and comes with bare minimum options by default.
 But users can change all the options and make it personalized as per requirement.